welpo/osc.garden/content/blog/beginners-guide-to-ai-chatbots/index.md

 +++
 title = "Nine Illustrated Tips to Get Started with AI Chatbots like ChatGPT" date = 2023-11-21 description = "A guide for my parents and beginners alike, introducing the basics of interacting with AI chatbots.
-This easy-to-follow resource covers essential tips on privacy, accuracy, and communication techniques."
+Essential tips on privacy, accuracy, and communication techniques."

 [taxonomies]
 tags = ["guide", "generative AI"]